Active Self-Semi-Supervised Learning for Few Labeled Samples: Related Work

 \subsubsection{Single-shot Active strategy}

 Single-shot active learning strategies request all labels at a single time, which may help us benefit from active learning with little additional computational burden.
 Until now, little attention has been paid to this field.
-Pseudo-annotator~\cite{DBLP:journals/pr/YangL19a} trains multiple models based on randomly guessed labels for building a single-shot active learning strategy.
-Reducing the number of interactions by sacrificing the cost of model training is not feasible in the deep learning era because the training cost of deep models is much higher than that of traditional machine learning models such as SVM.
-Xudong~\cite{wang2021unsupervised} proposes a diversity-based sampling strategy, which selects samples in the self-supervised feature space.
-Although this is a similar approach to our work, their method is designed according to traditional diversity criteria, and the active learning and semi-supervised learning elements are independent of each other.
-In contrast, our method builds a more tightly coupled active self-semi-supervised learning framework and constructs an active learning strategy from the perspective of improving the accuracy of PPL, achieving the effect of reducing both labeling and training costs.
+Several novel active learning approaches have focused on selecting labeled samples based on the representations obtained from self-supervised training~\cite{hacohen2022active,wang2021unsupervised}.
+These approaches select all labeled samples in a single shot.
+Hence, these methods can be easily employed in the context of semi-supervised learning.
+For example, \textbf{USL} proposes clustering in the self-supervised pre-training feature space and selecting samples at the density peaks of each cluster for labeling~\cite{wang2021unsupervised}.
+However, these methods often suffer from low accuracy in pseudo-labeling when the labeled samples are limited.
+In contrast, our method builds a more tightly coupled active self-semi-supervised learning framework and constructs an active learning strategy from the perspective of improving the accuracy of PPL.